DigitalVoiceNZ/xlx-activity-go/README.md

 # activity

-a PocketBase app that tails syslog for XLX activity
+A small tool that uses the [PocketBase](https://pocketbase.io/) framework to log XLXd activity by tailing syslog.